-Kristy also goes on the road to provide training for new users of the app, such as the physicians and nurses in rural Kansas hospitals who are using Redivus through The University of Kansas Health System’s Heart and Stroke Collaborative pilot program.
+Frequently, Kristy also goes on the road to provide training for new users of the app.
+Lately she’s been helping physicians and nurses in rural Kansas hospitals who are using Redivus through The University of Kansas Health System’s Heart and Stroke Collaborative pilot program.

 “The idea and the technology – it’s amazing, groundbreaking, transformational,” Kristy says.
 “If it can help me with my experience and training, there is so much potential to help other professionals who don’t see these critical situations every day.”

 The reactions she sees from the clinicians she’s training make her more confident in the choices she’s made.

 “It’s an intense moment when someone is not breathing in front of you,” she says.
 “Knowing you can use the app for clinical decision support gives you the confidence to take charge and to push forward because it’s the right thing to do for the patient.